Consciousness-Inspired Spatio-Temporal Abstractions for Better Generalization in Reinforcement Learning: Experiments

 We compare \agentshort{} against two state-of-the-art Hierarchical Planning (HP) methods: LEAP \citep{nasiriany2019planning} and Director \citep{hafner2022deep}.
 The comparative results include:

-\begin{itemize}[label={},leftmargin=*] \item \textbf{\agentshort{}-once}: A \agentshort{} agent that generates one proxy problem at the start of the episode, and the replanning (choosing a checkpoint target based on the existing proxy problem) only triggers a quick selection of the immediate checkpoint target; \item \textbf{\agentshort{}-regen}: A slower \agentshort{} agent that generates a new proxy problem every time replanning is triggered; \item \textbf{modelfree}: A model-free baseline agent that serves as the basis of the architecture for the \agentshort{} variants, with a prioritized distributional Double DQN \citep{schaul2016prioritized,dabney2018distributional,vanhasselt2015deep}; \item \textbf{Director}: A tuned Director agent~\citep{hafner2022deep} fed with simplified visual inputs.
+\begin{itemize}[label={},leftmargin=*] \item \textbf{\agentshort{}-once}: A \agentshort{} agent that generates one proxy problem at the start of the episode, and the replanning (choosing a checkpoint target based on the existing proxy problem) only triggers a quick re-selection of the immediate checkpoint target; \item \textbf{\agentshort{}-regen}: A \agentshort{} agent that re-generates a proxy problem when replanning is triggered; \item \textbf{modelfree}: A model-free baseline agent sharing the same base architecture with the \agentshort{} variants - a prioritized distributional Double DQN \citep{dabney2018distributional,vanhasselt2015deep}; \item \textbf{Director}: A tuned Director agent~\citep{hafner2022deep} fed with simplified visual inputs.
 Since Director discards trajectories that are not long enough for training purposes, we make sure that the same amount of training data is gathered as for the other agents; \item \textbf{LEAP}: A re-implemented LEAP for discrete action spaces.
-Due to low performance, we replaced the VAE and the distance learning mechanisms with our own counterparts.
-We waived the agent-environment interaction costs for its generator pretraining stage, only showing the second stage of RL pretraining. \end{itemize} Please refer to the Appendix for more details on these agents, and additional experimental insights.
+Due to low performance, we replaced the VAE and the distance learning mechanisms with our counterparts.
+We waived the interaction costs for its generator pretraining stage, only showing the second stage of RL pretraining. \end{itemize} Please refer to the Appendix for more details and insights on these agents.